leonardopolicarpo/leonardopolicarpo/README.md

 🔭 I'm a passionate Full-Stack Developer with expertise in **React, Node.js, TypeScript, MySQL, and Docker**.
 🎓 Software Engineering student at Uniasselvi and Full-Stack certified by Rocketseat.
 💡 Currently, I’m working on my main project: [Travel Planner API](https://github.com/leonardopolicarpo/travel-planner-api).
-📈 I'm focused on personal projects, improving my skills, and preparing for international opportunities.
+📈 I'm focused on personal projects and improving my skills.

 ---